Torvosaurus: Description

+Torvosaurus was a very large and robust predatory dinosaur.
+T. tanneri was initially described as 10 m long, but a detailed osteological description has revised its length estimate to 9 m.
+T. gurneyi was initially estimated around 11 m long, but its body length estimate was revised to 10 m in its specific description.
+Claims have been made indicating even larger sizes for the American species T. tanneri, with estimates of up to 12 m in length and more than 4 MT based on incomplete remains of Edmarka rex and "Brontoraptor".
+However, Edmarka rex and "Brontoraptor" lack detailed analyses to verify whether or not they actually belong to T. tanneri.
+T. tanneri is estimated to have weighed approximately 2–2.4 MT, while T. gurneyi is estimated to have weighed 4–5 MT.

-Among the differentiating features originally recognized between T. gurneyi and T. tanneri are the number of teeth and the size and shape of the mouth.
+Among the differentiating features originally recognized between T. gurneyi and T. tanneri are the number of teeth, alongside the size and shape of the mouth.
 While the upper jaw of T. tanneri has more than 11 teeth, that of T. gurneyi has less.
-However, later examination of a new right maxilla probably belonging to the same individual as the holotype of T. gurneyi has determined that while the two species can be distinguished based on the morphology of the maxillary medial wall and interdental plates, the supposedly lower number of maxillary teeth in the Portuguese form may be an artifact of preservation since it is not possible to know at the moment the exact number of teeth in the complete maxilla.
+However, later examination of a new right maxilla, probably belonging to the same individual as the holotype of T. gurneyi, has determined that, while the two species can be distinguished based on the morphology of the maxillary medial wall and interdental plates, the supposedly lower number of maxillary teeth in the Portuguese form may be an artifact of preservation, since it is not possible to know the exact number of teeth in the complete maxilla at the moment.